ayortanli/kafka-with-springboot/README.md

 ## 6. Kafka Streams Api Example

 For using Kafka Streams, we need to first add kafka-streams library to our project.
+Note: kafka-streams doesn't work on windows platform because of a bug in 2.6.1 release.
+Either use 2.6.0 or wait for 2.6.2...
 ```xml
 <dependency>
     <groupId>org.apache.kafka</groupId>